planetfederal/workshops/tutorials/lidarkml/src/index.rst

   Once you've installed Suite, ensure that

   * you can connect to the database with PgAdmin or `psql`, and
-  * you can connect to GeoServer (http://localhost:8080/geoserver/) using your web browser
+  * you can connect to GeoServer at http://localhost:8080/geoserver/ using your web browser

 Getting Data